Algo Trading API for MT4 & MT5

 WebSocket Disconnects

 WebSocket connections can drop due to network interruptions, server maintenance, or idle timeouts.
 Always implement reconnection logic with exponential backoff (as shown in the streaming example above).
 Send periodic pings to keep the connection alive and detect dead connections early.
-After reconnecting, re-send your subscription messages — the server does not remember your previous subscriptions.
+After reconnecting, re-send your subscription messages.
+The server does not remember your previous subscriptions.

 Frequently Asked Questions